Hyperobjekt/untd-site/README.md

 local_backend: true # <--- Switch off when deployed.
 ```
+- Animations should be done using [framer-motion](https://www.framer.com/motion/).
+- [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) should be used for scrollytelling visibility detection.
+- Salesforce signup integration should be done using a [Netlify Function](https://functions.netlify.com/) or [AWS Lambda](https://aws.amazon.com/lambda/), not by dropping additional forms into the page.
+Ideally a Node script that makes a call to the web-to-lead API from a Netlify Function, returning success to the JS managing the form in the calling page.
+There is a good working example in [seda-site](https://github.com/Hyperobjekt/seda-site/blob/master/src/subscribe-users.js).
+(Basically, avoid using front-end hacks to do things that can be done more gracefully with back-end scripting easily suppored by JAMStack.)
+- Forms should not send users to additional arbitrary redirected pages.
+Inform the user of API progress in the page, and inform the user of success in the page.
+No not send the user to another page or location.
 - Ask questions if you aren't certain or can't find it on a search engine! :)

 ## Features and Dependencies